schehat/chess_scene/README.md

 # chess_scene

-Created a chess scene with QT and OpenGL during the computer graphics 1 course at the university Hochschule Hannover.
+Created a chess scene with QT and OpenGL during the computer graphics 1 course.
 Focusing on the computer graphics pipeline and rendering a scene with geometric objects - polygons.

 Runs on Ubuntu 20.04.
 The GPU has to support OpenGL 3.3.